Banteay Srei - The Citadel of the women

 Many niches in the temple walls contain carvings of devatas or dvarapalas.

-dvarapala (an armed protector of the temple) and devata (demi-goddess), the false door, and the colonette.
-Indeed,
+protector of the temple) and devata (demi-goddess), the false door, and the colonette.
+Indeed, decorative carvings

-decorative carvings seem to cover almost every available surface.
-According to pioneering Angkor scholar Maurice
+seem to cover almost every available surface.
+According to pioneering Angkor scholar Maurice Glaize, "Given the

-it the highest priority."
-At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith
+priority."
+At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith or to carving

 Like most Khmer temples, Banteay Srei is oriented towards the east.
 It consists of three